Superrehtard/old_diaspora_wiki/How-to-contribute-translations.md

 Choose your language or click "Create Translation" to create a new one.
 In the "Locale" field enter your language code (**don't use 99translations.com's select boxes.
-To choose the correct language code see above.
-Also ignore the flags they are build by country codes but we use language codes**).
+To choose the correct language code see above.**).

 You then will be presented the following view: